Broadcasting in the United States

-Broadcasting in the United States began with experiments with wireless transmission during the middle of the 19th century, with varying degrees of success.
+Broadcasting in the United States began with experiments with wireless transmission during the 19th century, with varying degrees of success.
 These transmissions were initially by radio hobbyists fascinated with the technology.
 Once techniques were perfected, radio became a necessity for military and commercial users alike.
 Eventually, broadcasting would come to have a major impact throughout the country.
 Growth divided television broadcasting into several genres, such as fiction, news, sports, and reality television.
 Cable television provided more channels, especially for entertainment.
 By the late 20th century radio (sound) broadcasting had similarly divided, with stations specializing in a particular musical genre, or news or sports.